 God does new things.
 God said so himself.
 Our job is to perceive it — to see those new things — to weigh those things that come to us and make sure that those new things bear the fruit of the spirit:

-When asked what the greatest of the laws were, Jesus responded with two – love God with all your heart, mind and strength, and your neighbor as yourself.
-That’s odd for a religion that practiced eye for an eye and tooth for a tooth.
-But, there it is – a new thing – all the laws and the prophets hang on love of God and love of neighbor as self — removing that ego before God and man.
+When asked what the greatest of the laws were, Jesus responded with two: Love God with all your heart, mind and strength; and love your neighbor as yourself.
+That’s odd for a religion that practiced an eye for an eye and a tooth for a tooth.
+But there it is, a new thing: All the laws and the prophets hang on love of God and love of neighbor as self — removing that ego before God and man.
 Totally a new thing.